rodolfodpk/go-crablet/docs/examples.md

 1. Basic event storage and retrieval
 2. Building a complete system with multiple entities
 3. Using consistency features to handle concurrent operations
-4. Proper error handling and retry logic
+4. Proper error handling for validation and concurrency

 For more details about specific features, please refer to the other documentation sections.